Republic of Ragusa: Independence from Venice (1358)

 In 1358, the Treaty of Zadar forced Venice to yield all claims to Dalmatia.
 The city accepted the hegemony of King Louis I of Hungary.
 On 27 May 1358, the final agreement was reached at Visegrád between Louis and the Archbishop Ivan Saraka.
 The city recognized Hungarian sovereignty, but the local nobility continued to rule with little interference from the Hungarian court at Buda.
 The Republic profited from the suzerainty of Louis of Hungary, whose kingdom was not a naval power, and with whom they would have little conflict of interest.
 The last Venetian conte left, apparently in a hurry.
 Although under the Visegrád agreement Dubrovnik was formally under the jurisdiction of the ban of Croatia, the city successfully resisted both the royal and ban authority.

 In 1372, the Ragusan Council passed drastic legislation barring all trade between foreigners within its territory, and further banning trade between Ragusans and foreigners.
 It seems these restrictions did not last long, given that such measures would have caused an economic collapse if enforced, and seem to have been no longer in effect by 1385 at the latest.

-In 1399, the city acquired the area between Ragusa and Pelješac, called the Primorje (Dubrovačko primorje) with Slano (lat.
-Terrae novae).
+In 1399, the city acquired the area between Ragusa and Pelješac, called the Primorje (Dubrovačko primorje) with Slano (Terrae novae).
 It was purchased from Bosnian King Stephen Ostoja.
 A brief war with Bosnia in 1403 and 1404 ended with Bosnian withdrawal.
 Between 1419 and 1426, the Konavle region, south of Astarea (Župa dubrovačka), including the city of Cavtat, was added to the Republic's possessions.

 In the first half of the 15th century Cardinal Ivan Stojković (Johannes de Carvatia) was active in Dubrovnik as a Church reformer and writer.
 During the peak of trade relations between the Bosnian kingdom and other neighboring regions, the largest caravan trade route was established between Podvisoki and Ragusa.
 This trading activity culminated in the year 1428, on 9 August, when a group of Vlachs pledged to the lord of Ragusa, Tomo Bunić, that they would provide a delivery of 600 horses along with 1500 modius of salt.
 The intended recipient of the delivery was Dobrašin Veseoković, and in exchange the Vlachs agreed to receive payment equal to half the amount of salt delivered.